 But even for nice classes of graphs, many open problems remain.
-Our proof on the bound of the (\,list\,) chromatic number does not provide an efficient algorithm.
-So, for a nice family~$\MF$, it would be interesting to find an efficient algorithm to find a colouring of a graph $G\in\MF$ with at most $\bigl(\frac32+o(1)\bigr)\,\Delta(G)$ colours.
+Our proof of the upper bound on the (list) chromatic number does not provide an efficient algorithm.
+So, for a nice family~$\MF$, it would be interesting to find an efficient algorithm to find a colouring of the square of a graph $G\in\MF$ with at most $\bigl(\frac32+o(1)\bigr)\Delta(G)$ colours.

-Moreover, our result suggests that Wegner's Conjecture should be generalised to nice families of graphs and to list colouring.
+Moreover, our result suggests that Wegner's Conjecture(see Conjectures~\ref{conj.W1} and~\ref{conj.W2}) should be generalised to nice families of graphs and to list colouring.

 \begin{conjecture} \mbox{}\\* Let~$\MF$ be a nice family of graphs.
-Then for any graph $G\in\MF$ with~$\Delta(G)$ sufficiently large, $\chi(G^2)\le\mathit{ch}(G^2)\le \bigl\lfloor\frac32\,\Delta(G)\bigr\rfloor+1$ \end{conjecture}
+Then for any graph $G\in\MF$ with~$\Delta(G)$ sufficiently large, $\chi(G^2)\le\ch(G^2)\le \bigl\lfloor\frac32\Delta(G)\bigr\rfloor+1$ \end{conjecture}

-The results of Lih, Wang and Zhu~\cite{LWZ03} and Hetherington and Woodall~\cite{HW07} show that the conjecture is true when~$\MF$ is the family of $K_4$-minor free graphs.
+The results of Lih, Wang and Zhu~\cite{LWZ03} and Hetherington and Woodall~\cite{HW07} show that the conjecture is true when~$\MF$ is the family of $K_4$-minor-free graphs.